agitter/MultiPCSF/README.md

 you use these data in a manuscript, cite [TCGA 2012] for the breast cancer data and [Szklarczyk et al 2011] for the STRING protein-protein interaction network and see their respective websites ([TCGA], [STRING]) for the terms of use.

+The *Science Signaling* Database of Cell Signaling EGFR pathway that was used to simulate samples is also provided in the `data` subdirectory.
+If you use this pathway in a manuscript, cite [Gough 2002] and see the [Database of Cell Signaling] website for the terms of use.

 ## Usage
 Only the most commonly used options are described below.
 Use `python